 What Is the American Dream Today?

-It's Drifted from the Vision of Our Founding Fathers.
+Has It Drifted From the Vision of Our Founding Fathers?

 Our Founding Fathers introduced the revolutionary idea that each person's desire to pursue their idea of happiness was not self-indulgence, but a necessary driver of a prosperous society.
 They created a government to defend that right for everyone.
 The pursuit of happiness became the driver of the entrepreneurial spirit that defines the American free market economy.

 Of course, at that time "everyone" only meant white property-owners.
-Over time, the right was extended to slaves, women, and people without property.
+Over time, Congress extended the right to slaves, women, and people without property.
 President Lincoln extended the American Dream to slaves with the Emancipation Proclamation.
 President Wilson extended it to women by supporting the 19th Amendment, giving women the right to vote.

 How the American Dream Changed

 President Truman's Fair Deal expanded the Dream to include entitlement.
-In other words, if you worked hard and played by the rules, the government should provide financial security, education, health care, and a home.
+If you worked hard and played by the rules, the government should provide you with financial security, education, health care and a home.